Triamec/NcEtherCat/README.md

 ### Drive controlled homing
 While axes are enabled, **gEnableAxes** and **gStatusAxesEnabled** are **TRUE**, start the drive controlled homing by setting **gHoming** to **TRUE**.
 The configured homing will start.
 An successful homing will be indicated by the **NC_Axis.referenced** output.

+> [!NOTE]
+> For drive controlled homing, the following two signals are mapped to the I/O variables of **DriveControlledHoming* function block:
+> I/O MainOutputs/Mode of Operation --> MAIN.Axis[0].drvHoming.modeOfOperation
+> I/O MainInputs/Status Word --> MAIN.Axis[0].drvHoming.statusWord (and to NC Axis)